joeammond/HHC-2021-writeup/docs/solution.md

 terminal gives us a hint to solving the objective: we need to access an [internal Amazon AWS service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html) to obtain EC2 metadata.
-As we don't have direct access to the EC2 instance the job application server is running on, there is likely an SSRF vulnerability on the website where the web server will perform the request for us and return the data.
+As we don't have direct access to the EC2 instance the job application server is running on, there is likely an SSRF vulnerability on the website, where the web server will perform the request for us and return the data received.

-## Initial recon
+## Initial Recon

 Visiting the [job application page](https://apply.jackfrosttower.com/) gives us a simple job application site: